joaopinto14/Production/README.md

 ## 📝 Issues and Suggestions

-&nbsp;&nbsp;&nbsp;&nbsp;If you encounter any issues related to the image or have suggestions for improvements, do not hesitate to open an
+&nbsp;&nbsp;&nbsp;&nbsp;If you find any issues related to the image or have suggestions for improvements, do not hesitate to open an
 [issue](https://github.com/joaopinto14/Production/issues/new/choose) on *GitHub*.
 Please provide as many details as possible to assist in resolving the issue or implementing your suggestion.